femboyfin/dbdideas/survivor_perks.md

 - Now stuns the killer for **0.6 second** on direct impact
   - Enables high precision skill expression on an otherwise mostly playful silly perk.
 For reference, 0.6 seconds is the duration of an Enduring pallet stun.
+- Now varies the throw distance from **10m** to **30m** depending on camera pitch
+  - Enables more dynamic and skill expressive usage, allowing for precision pebble shots from a greater variety of positions

 ## [Do No Harm](<https://deadbydaylight.wiki.gg/wiki/Do_No_Harm>) 📉 💡